 Explore humanity's place in the universe, from a near-Earth orbit to the edge of the observable universe.
 In the process of your scientific inquiry, you develop critical thinking, problem-solving and communication skills.

 Do you want to be at the edge of exploration, making new discoveries about our planet, our solar system and our universe?
-As an astrophysics major, you could be discovering new planets, exploring cosmology, designing and building space-flight hardware, and engineering new instruments for telescopes and satellites.
+Explore cosmology, design and build space-flight hardware and engineer new instruments for telescopes and satellites.

-As an earth and space exploration major, you will be crossing the boundaries of science and engineering while preparing for a new era of exploration.
-In the exploration systems design concentration you can build space-flight hardware, engineer solutions to explore extreme environments and take a systems-based approach to scientific discovery.
+Cross the boundaries of science and engineering while preparing for a new era of exploration.
+Learn to build space-flight hardware, engineer solutions to explore extreme environments and take a systems-based approach to scientific discovery.

 Explore Earth's past, present and future.
 Study natural hazards, the distribution of critical minerals and the record of Earth system evolution.
 Apply this knowledge to help find sustainable solutions for the energy and resource needs of human civilization and to mitigate the effects of natural hazards and climate change.